SugarDarius/minimalist-react-starter-kit/README.md

 sudo npm run dev:start
 ```

-### Production
+### Production build
-To deploy the project in production make the command
+To build your production make the command

 ```
-sudo npm run prod:init
+sudo npm run prod:build
 ```

-And be sure to use a process manager utility (e.g. PM2) in accordance with your web server
+And be sure to use a process manager utility (e.g. PM2) in accordance with your web server to make the production work perfectly.

 ## Build with